This past summer the Bureau of Industry and Security (BIS) released a new presentation: “End-Use Monitoring and Effective Export Compliance.”

-Their plan is to use comprehensive End-Use checks (EUCs) to hinder the unauthorized export and re-export of items subject to export control.
+Their plan is to use comprehensive End-Use checks (EUCs), also know as “end user statements,” to hinder the unauthorized export and re-export of items subject to export control.
 The Departments of Commerce, State and Defense are all involved in stringent end-use monitoring programs.

 An EUC verifies that an export’s end user is a “reliable recipient” and will use the export item/s in accordance with Export Administration Regulations (EAR).
 Conducted by Export Control Officers, Export Enforcement personnel and U.S. embassy officials, the selective checks on dual-use and munitions exports focus on:

 - License condition compliance

 - Compliance of non-licensed transactions